Shao-wireless-lab/CPSL-Sim/README.md

 - Simulation configuration: [`sim_config.cfg`](./configs/sim_config.cfg)

+  Setting for training config and environment.

 - Plume scenario configuration: [`plume_scenarios.json`](./configs/plume_scenarios.json)

+  Setting for different scenarios.

 You can view and modify training settings by inspecting the `parse_arguments()` function in any **run_experiment.py**.